LinkedEarth/paleoHackathon/faq.md

 ### Q: OK, I'm sold.
 What happens next?

-A: Please register [here](https://forms.gle/Kaj44ZVGsCwJLvvB6) by **February 7th, 2021**.
-Once you have, the organizers will review applications and email you back by Feb 13th.
+A: Please register [here](https://forms.gle/WZkQ3neasb4eB7zPA) by **Oct 7th, 2021**..
+Once you have, the organizers will review applications and email you back by Oct 20th.
 If you are selected, you will be asked to:
 - do a little background reading
 - log onto the JupyterHub platform
 - run two introductory notebooks (in "Press play" mode)

-This is to make sure you can hit the ground running on Feb 19.
+This is to make sure you can hit the ground running on Oct 28.